OPEC+ seen sticking to planned February output increase

-LONDON, Jan 4 (Reuters) - OPEC+ will likely stick to its planned increase in oil output for February when it meets on Tuesday as sources say the group expects only a short-lived impact on demand from the Omicron coronavirus variant.
+LONDON/MOSCOW, Jan 4 (Reuters) - OPEC+ will likely stick to its planned increase in oil output for February when it meets on Tuesday, four sources from the group told Reuters, as it expects the Omicron coronavirus variant to have a short-lived impact on demand.

 OPEC+, which groups producers from the Organization of the Petroleum Exporting Countries (OPEC) with others including Russia, has raised its output target each month since August by 400,000 barrels per day (bpd).

-It is unwinding record high production cuts of 10 million bpd that were put in place to help the market after the pandemic slashed demand.
+The full OPEC+ meeting is scheduled to start at 1300 GMT.
+The Joint Ministerial Monitoring Committee, which can make a recommendation to the full group, convenues at 1200 GMT.
+Both meetings are virtual.

-Current plans would see it again raise the target by 400,000 bpd for February, leaving about 3 million bpd in cuts left to unwind by September as per an agreement reached last July.
+OPEC+ is unwinding record production cuts of 10 million bpd that were made in 2020 as demand and prices recover from their pandemic-induced slump.
+Last year, Brent crude rose 50% and it has rallied so far in 2022, trading above $79 on Tuesday.
+O/R

-In a technical report seen by Reuters on Sunday, OPEC+ played down the impact on oil demand from the Omicron variant.
+Current plans would see OPEC+ again raise the target by 400,000 bpd for February, leaving about 3 million bpd in cuts to unwind by September in line with an agreement reached last July.

-"The impact ... is expected to be mild and short-lived, as the world becomes better equipped to manage COVID-19 and its related challenges," the Joint Technical Committee (JTC) report said.
+In a technical report seen by Reuters on Sunday, OPEC+ played down the impact on demand from the Omicron variant, saying it would be "mild and short-lived" and was upbeat about economic prospects.

-While OPEC+ has increased its output target each month, actual production has not kept pace as some members struggle with capacity constraints.
+While OPEC+ has increased its output target each month, actual production has lagged as some members struggle with capacity constraints.

 Oil market balances in 2022https://tmsnrt.rs/31lydE3